arod1104/arod1104/README.md

 - 💬 Ask me about anything related to my projects or experiences.
 I'm always open to discussing tech and potential opportunities.

-- 📫 How to reach me: Feel free to send me an email which is arodriguez11400@gmail.com or visit my LinkedIn page and send me a message there
+- 📫 How to reach me: Feel free to send me an email which is arodriguez11400@gmail.com or visit my [LinkedIn](https://www.linkedin.com/in/arodriguez11400/) page and send me a message there.

 Thank you for stopping by.
 I look forward to connecting with you!